Nature of Cumbria Project

 Public Talks on the Nature and Natural History of our Region

-The Nature of Cumbria Project is an important local initiaitve supported and curated by Silviculture Research international.
-The focus of the project is to organise short series of illustrated talks on nature, conservation and natural history in Cumbria.
-Each series has a central theme and is aimed at a general audience.
-Talks are held at different venues around Cumbria, often during lunch-times or in the afternoon, so that we can encourage the widest audience participation.
-The speakers are professional conservationists, natural resource specialists, scientists and naturalists with expert knowledge of their topic.
-They are all committed to outreach in the community, knowledge sharing, and are enthusiastic about presenting their ideas and experiences.
-Most of the speakers are able to volunteer their time to the project, so that costs can be kept to a minimum and everyone is able to attend.
+The Nature of Cumbria Project is an important community outreach initiative supported and curated by Silviculture Research international.
+Inaugurated in 2012, the initial focus of the project was to organise short series of illustrated talks on nature, conservation and natural history in Cumbria.
+Each series had a central theme and was aimed at a general audience.
+Talks were held at different venues around Cumbria, often during lunch-times or in the afternoon, so that we could encourage the widest audience participation.
+The speakers were professional conservationists, natural resource specialists, scientists and naturalists with expert knowledge of their topic.
+They were all committed to outreach in the community, knowledge sharing, and enthusiastic about presenting their ideas and experiences.
+Most of the speakers were able to volunteer their time to the project, so that costs could be kept to a minimum and everyone was able to attend.

 - Series 1.
 Trees and Woods in Our Landscape: past, present and future (NoC1) (Spring 2012).
 This series celebrated and explored the remarkable trees and woods of Cumbria.
 We talked about ancient yews, oaks and ash trees, traditional woodland crafts and our relationship with wood as a resource, and the future of trees in the Cumbrian landscape.

 - Series 2.
 Ancient Ash Trees and their Future in Cumbria (NoC2) (Autumn/Winter 2012-13).
 This series was launched in November 2012 and is now continuing in response to widespread concern about the threat of ash dieback disease (Chalara fraxinea) to the many rare and valuable populations of ancient ash trees in Cumbria.
 See the Forthcoming Events page for the latest information on this series.